Hill farming: Uplands ecosystems

 The Dartmoor sheep is a type of livestock found on hill farms.

 A large number of upland ecosystems have been shaped by humans for centuries, particularly by farming and agriculture.
 Because of this, many upland ecosystems have become dependent on hill farm land management.

 Hill farming practices play a significant role in supporting surrounding flora and fauna in the uplands.
 Through grazing, sheep and cattle maintain a variety of tall grasses and short vegetation.
 This in turn supports local wildlife, as the short vegetation provides breeding and nesting grounds for many species of waders, including the lapwing, redshank, and golden plover.
 The taller grasses are an important part of the Curlew habitat, which is another species of wader.
 Cattle dung provides nutrition for many species of insects and carrion provides food for various species of scavenging birds.

 During winter farmers will usually keep the animals indoors, supplementing the livestock's diet with hay or silage.
 The land used to grow winter feed that are not mowed are able to provide protection for a variety of birds including skylarks, partridge, and corncrakes who build on their nests on the ground.

 Agricultural use, burning, and grazing by both livestock and wild life such as deer, helps to sustain the upland grasslands, moorland and bogs.
 If these ecosystems were not maintained they would be colonized by trees and scrub.

-Sustainable careful maintenance is highly important in hill farming in order to protect the delicate relationship that farm manage has on the biodiversity of native plant and animal species.
+Sustainable careful maintenance is important in hill farming in order to protect the delicate relationship that farm manage has on the biodiversity of native plant and animal species.